 Royal School of Needlework

-Trained at the Royal School of Needlework between 1991 and 1994, Tracy continued to work at the school for a further seven years, before leaving in 2001 to become a professional self employed embroiderer.
-During her time there, and after the apprenticeship in 1994, Tracy became one of the tutors for the Certificate course, and continues to teach the course in Durham City today.
+Tracy trained at the Royal School of Needlework between 1991 and 1994 and continued to work at the school for a further seven years, before leaving in 2001 to become a professional self-employed embroiderer.
+During her time there, and after the apprenticeship in 1994, Tracy became one of the lead tutors for the Certificate & Diploma Courses and continues to teach the courses in Durham City today.

-The course itself is a "hands-on" practical course, taught with the maximum of seven students within a class.
-Students work on individual projects and are taught one to one, developing their techniques, and working on enhancing their skills.
-Students will learn how to embroiderer using a slate frame, they will learn how to assemble and dress a slate frame, and how to professionally mount their work for assessment.
+The course teaches the art of traditional hand embroidery.
+Students work on individual projects and are taught one to one within a group, developing their techniques, and working on enhancing their skills.
+Students will learn not only techniques, but also how to embroiderer using a slate frame, which they will learn how to assemble, and will learn how to professionally mount their work for framing.

 A little experience of embroidery is required, along with enthusiasm and commitment to the course.

 After successful completion of the Certificate course, the student can then continue studies on the Diploma course.
-The Diploma course is made up of six techniques or subjects, also taught over eight days, with three core subjects, and three further subjects as a choice from three separate groups.
+The Diploma course is made up of six techniques or subjects, also taught over a minimum of eight days, with three core subjects, and three further subjects as a choice from three separate groups.

 Compulsory core subjects: